EOFY Offer: 90% off your plan for your first 3 months

 Setting up a chart of accounts

-Your chart of accounts lists all your business accounts, grouped as assets, liabilities, income and expenses.
-Most accounting software provides a standard chart you can customise.
+A chart of accounts is a list of all your business accounts, grouped into categories: assets, liabilities, income, and expenses.
+It determines how your transactions are organised and reported.
+Most accounting software includes a standard chart you can customise to match your business.

 Organising your records